By Asher de Metz

-There have been at least 169 ransomware attacks on state and local municipalities since 2013, a number that’s likely on the low side given that attacks aren’t always publicized.
+There have been at least 169 ransomware attacks on state and local municipalities since 2013, a number that’s likely on the low side given that attacks aren’t always publicised.
 With new ransomware variants arising, including some that infect systems even when no one clicks on a link in a phishing email, it’s only a matter of time before there are more victims.

-Even if you’re not a city government, this should be a wake up call: Organizations need to take steps now before they come to work one day to find their devices locked down and their data encrypted.
+Even if you’re not a city government, this should be a wake up call: Organisations need to take steps now before they come to work one day to find their devices locked down and their data encrypted.
 Here are a few basic ideas on how to get ahead of ransomware:

-Organizations that have taken these steps need only to shut down the infected devices or segment, recover from the backups and go back to work.
+Organisations that have taken these steps need only to shut down the infected devices or segment, recover from the backups and go back to work.